deathbeds/pidgy/docs/index.md

 ## [<code>[source]</code>](pidgy/tests/test_repl.md)Stepping along `IPython`'s [Read-Eval-Print-Loop]

-> 44. Sometimes I think the only universal in the computing field is the fetch-execute cycle.
+> Sometimes I think the only universal in the computing field is the fetch-execute cycle.
+>
->     > Alan Perlis - Perlisisms
+> > _Alan Perlis - Perlisisms_

 The [Read-Eval-Print-Loop], a fetch-execute cycle, is a familiar interface to execute code and programs run by a compiler.
 The `IPython` project orginally began as an